 - Difficult to set up cloud servers except for Digital Ocean.

 Cloudways is the popular managed cloud hosting control panel for various apps.
-With most cloud panels, you can choose any cloud server, DB, caching option, or private server, but Cloudways has limited customization options.
+With most other cloud panels, you can choose any cloud server, data base, caching option, or web server, but Cloudways has limited customization options.

 Key Features: